 Didn’t the BSA change their policies?
 Is this badge really still necessary?

-Many people have asked whether this award is still necessary, given that the BSA ended their blanket ban on gay adults in July of 2015.
+Many people have asked whether this award is still necessary, given that the BSA ended their blanket ban on LGB adults in July of 2015.
 The simple answer is “yes, absolutely.”
-Keep in mind that units chartered by faith-based organizations may still discriminate, and that a policy change doesn’t imply an instantaneous change in the hearts and minds of Scouting volunteers and professionals.
+Keep in mind that units chartered by faith-based organizations may still discriminate against LGB adults, and that a policy change doesn’t imply an instantaneous change in the hearts and minds of Scouting volunteers and professionals.
 The ISA also identifies the wearer as an ally – someone who is “safe” to approach and someone with whom you can be open and honest.
 In this way, it is modeled after the “safe space” programs used in high schools over the last decade, which have been shown to reduce stress for marginalized youth even if they never speak to someone – just knowing that an ally is present is a significant relief.

 Who wears the ISA?